pairing4good/spring-petclinic/prompt.md

 ## Definition of Done
 This issue is considered complete ONLY when:

+1. ✅ **🚨 MOST CRITICAL - NO FAILING TESTS**: Every single test either PASSES or is explicitly SKIPPED after 10 fix attempts - NO tests remain in failing state
+2. ✅ **🚨 EQUALLY CRITICAL - ALL WORKFLOW COMMANDS VALIDATED**: All commands from each GitHub Actions workflow identified and run 3 times consecutively with 100% pass rate (validation step only - not implemented in code)
-1. ✅ **User Flow Inventory Created**: Complete systematic analysis and documentation of ALL application user flows
+3. ✅ **User Flow Inventory Created**: Complete systematic analysis and documentation of ALL application user flows
-2. ✅ **100% Flow Coverage**: All user flows identified in the Flow Discovery phase have comprehensive Playwright tests - NO MISSING FLOWS
+4. ✅ **100% Flow Coverage**: All user flows identified in the Flow Discovery phase have comprehensive Playwright tests - NO MISSING FLOWS
-3. ✅ **Final Coverage Report**: Comprehensive coverage validation report showing 100% completion with all flows marked ✅ COMPLETED
+5. ✅ **Final Coverage Report**: Comprehensive coverage validation report showing 100% completion with all flows marked ✅ COMPLETED
-4. ✅ **Self-Assessment Completed**: All mandatory self-assessment questions answered with evidence demonstrating thorough coverage
+6. ✅ **Self-Assessment Completed**: All mandatory self-assessment questions answered with evidence demonstrating thorough coverage
-5. ✅ **Page Object Model implemented**: Proper Page Object Model structure is in place following language-specific patterns
+7. ✅ **Page Object Model implemented**: Proper Page Object Model structure is in place following language-specific patterns
-6. ✅ **Separate Test File per Flow**: Each user flow has its own dedicated test file/class with meaningful test names
+8. ✅ **Separate Test File per Flow**: Each user flow has its own dedicated test file/class with meaningful test names
-7. ✅ **All Playwright locators**: Properly disambiguated and avoid multi-element matches
+9. ✅ **All Playwright locators**: Properly disambiguated and avoid multi-element matches
-8. ✅ **CRITICAL - Systematic Validation**: Each test file has been run in its entirety and verified to pass before proceeding to next test file/class
+10. ✅ **CRITICAL - Systematic Validation**: Each test file has been run in its entirety and verified to pass before proceeding to next test file/class
-9. ✅ **All accessible error scenarios and edge cases tested**: Through systematic application exploration
+11. ✅ **All accessible error scenarios and edge cases tested**: Through systematic application exploration
-10. ✅ **Agent Final Validation**: All commands from each GitHub Actions workflow identified and run 3 times consecutively with 100% pass rate (validation step only - not implemented in code)
-11. ✅ **README.md updated**: Clear testing instructions following project patterns
+12. ✅ **README.md updated**: Clear testing instructions following project patterns
-12. ✅ **Build Integrity**: All existing build processes continue to work without issues
+13. ✅ **Build Integrity**: All existing build processes continue to work without issues
-13. ✅ **Language Consistency**: Playwright tests use the same language and build tools as the existing project
+14. ✅ **Language Consistency**: Playwright tests use the same language and build tools as the existing project
-14. ✅ **Minimal Production Impact**: Changes limited to test enablement only (test files, build configs, CI/CD, documentation)
+15. ✅ **Minimal Production Impact**: Changes limited to test enablement only (test files, build configs, CI/CD, documentation)
-15. ✅ **Build Failure on Test Failure**: Test execution fails build immediately when any test fails
+16. ✅ **Build Failure on Test Failure**: Test execution fails build immediately when any test fails
-16. ✅ **No TODO comments**: All tests implemented, no placeholder or unfinished tests
+17. ✅ **No TODO comments**: All tests implemented, no placeholder or unfinished tests
-17. ✅ **Test Naming Convention**: Tests follow "As a [user], I want [action], so that [outcome]" format
+18. ✅ **Test Naming Convention**: Tests follow "As a [user], I want [action], so that [outcome]" format
-18. ✅ **Cross-browser CI/CD**: Testing configured for multiple browsers in GitHub Actions workflows
+19. ✅ **Cross-browser CI/CD**: Testing configured for multiple browsers in GitHub Actions workflows

 ## Technical Notes
 - **CRITICAL**: Use the same programming language and framework as the existing project - do not introduce new languages or build tools